yracine/customYaleLockWithGoodTimeout/README.md

 2) Change your existing lock's device type to the new device type (https://graph.api.smartthings.com/device/list)

-  Type: MyCustomYaleLock (should be the last option)
+  Type: Custom Lock Device (should be the last option)